dkyol/People_Analytics/README.md

 # deep_learning
 Multi-Layer Perceptron (MLP) 3 -Layers, 1 Output Node

-The primary objectives of this project are the following:
+The goal is to develop a MVP that consists of the following:

-    1.)
-Demonstrate simple three layer fully connected (dense) neural network using the numpy lib implementing the math behind popular frameworks Kera, PyTorch

-    2.)
-Develop intuition for the predictive value of publically available dataset for forecasting the number of employees that leave the workforce by month
+1. Demonstrate three layer densely connected MLP

+2. Develop framework for predicting voluntary separations of federal employees by time period, using pulically avaialable dataset

+3. Host model on AWS using flask framework to display results